CloudInit and Instance Data, or replacing the current context scripts

 - Vlastimil Holer is working on cloud-init extensions that understand OpenNebula contextualization, hopefully these changes will be added to upstream. https://code.launchpad.net/~vlastimil-holer/cloud-init/opennebula

-#5 Updated by Ricardo Duarte almost 6 years ago
+#5 Updated by Ricardo Duarte about 6 years ago

 If you want to support regular images, it would be valuable to handle image resize, because most of the images (most notably ubuntu cloud images) are small and assume they will be resized by the cloud software.
 Cloud-init deals with the resize of the filesystems inside the guests.
 OpenNebula just has to resize the qcow/raw virtual disk.